okkur/reposeed/VISION.md

 RepoSeed is a personal project.
 From our current viewpoint, its role is:

-Start with the batteries included in your next repository.
+Start with the base layer necessary to focus on your project and not on the repository.
 Licensing, structure, documentation and more boilerplate to get you started from your first commit.